Abhi94N/go-head-first/conditionals_and_loops/README.md

   * identifies a package that you can use to import
     * example: math/rand
 * **Loops**
-  * consists of intialization statement, condition expression, and post statement that runs after each itteration
+  * consists of intialization statement, condition expression, and post statement that runs after each iteration
-  * `break` - breaks out of a loop
-*